Sneakerbotics/sneaker-snippets-nodejs/README.md

 * GET - A `GET` request can only send information to a website via query parameters.
 Often used to get information rather than send it (hence the name)
 * POST - A `POST` request is used to send information to a webserver, this information can consist of many different formats.
 Please refer to [Content Types](#content-types) to read information about them.

+#### Headers

+Headers are snippets of key:value information sent to the browser to determine various types of information, most commonly which browser a user is using.
+The most well known anti-antibot technique is setting a user agent header for a version of a real browser such as: `Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/78.0.3904.108 Safari/537.36`.
+Matching all the headers with a browser also increases the anonymity of your request, the user-agent header isn't the only way browsers can determine which browser you're using.

+The most common types of headers you will see used are:
+1) User-Agent
+2) Accept-Language
+3) Accept-Encoding
+4) Host
+5) Cache-Control
+6) Pragma
+7) Referer
+8) Cookie

 #### Content Types